List of Quebec provincial highways: Trans-Canada

-The Trans-Canada Highway though Quebec does not have a distinct number, but rather piggybacks over the provincial highway system, mainly autoroutes, and is signed with the a numberless TCH shield next to the numbered provincial highway shield.
-As no single provincial highway crosses the entire province between Ontario and New Brunswick, the main Trans-Canada route follows (from east to west) Autoroutes 40, 25, 20 and 85; with A-85 being interspersed with Route 185 as construction to upgrade the latter to autoroute standards progresses.
+The Trans-Canada Highway through Quebec does not have a distinct number, but rather piggybacks over the provincial highway system, mainly autoroutes, and is signed with a numberless TCH shield next to the numbered provincial highway shield.
+As no single provincial highway crosses the entire province between Ontario and New Brunswick, the main Trans-Canada route follows (from west to east) Autoroutes 20, 25, 40 and 85; with A-85 being interspersed with Route 185 as construction to upgrade the latter to autoroute standards progresses.